About West Wing Reports ®

 "One of the top Washington insiders you should follow on Twitter."

 An award-winning, independent member of the White House press corps, Paul Brandus founded West Wing Reports ® in 2009 (Twitter: @WestWingReport) and provides reports for television and radio outlets around the United States and overseas.
-He is also a Washington columnist for The Week and moderates panels for the magazine in Washington and around the U.S. on topics like cybersecurity, energy and Europe's economic crisis.
+He is also a Washington columnist for The Guardian, The Week and moderates panels for the magazine in Washington and around the U.S. on topics like cybersecurity, energy and Europe's economic crisis.
 He has lectured at the Columbia University Graduate School of Journalism.

 An innovator in social media, Brandus's Twitter account @WestWingReport is the second biggest among all accredited members of the White House press corps.
 In 2011, he won the Shorty Award for "Best Journalist on Twitter," sponsored by the Knight Foundation.
 The Atlantic calls Brandus "One of the top Washington Insiders You Should Follow on Twitter."

 His career spans network television, Wall Street and several years as a foreign correspondent based in Moscow, where he covered the collapse of the Soviet Union for NBC Radio and the award-winning business and economics program “Marketplace.”
 He has traveled to 53 countries on five continents and has reported from, among other places Iraq, Chechnya, China and Guantanamo Bay, Cuba.
 He began his career as a desk assistant at NBC News Washington and as a U.S. Senate staffer.